BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Python/index.md

 sidebar_label: Getting Started with Python
 ---

-# Getting Started with Neuro:Bit Python Programming #
+# Getting Started with neuro:bit Python Programming #

 ## Overview ##

-Python is a programming language that can be used with the Neuro:Bit to easily develop Brain Machine Interfaces.
-It is a powerful language, easy to learn, and a great way to get started with Neuro:Bit.
+Python is a programming language that can be used with the neuro:bit to easily develop Brain Machine Interfaces.
+It is a powerful language, easy to learn, and a great way to get started with neuro:bit.

 ## Software Set-up ##